uchicago-capp-camp-2025/capp-camp-setup/documents/vscode/config.rst

 You can and should turn off the Copilot menu items and remove the Copilot icon from the bottom tool bar.
-To do so open the command palette (Ctrl-Shift-P or Command-Shift-P on MacOS) and type "Hide Copilot" in the search box.
+To do so open the command palette (Ctrl-Shift-P or Command-Shift-P on MacOS) and type "Hide AI" in the search box.
 Execute the "Chat: Hide AI Features" command by clicking on it.

 .. figure::  code-img/copilot-1.png